CalumJEadie/adom-vault/README.md

 Intro
 -----

+Project from a quite a few years ago now, please excuse any poor style!

-Tool for rougelike game [ADOM][1].
-Saves and restores ADOM game directories, constitutes and implements a save cheat.
+adom-vault is a tool for the rougelike game [ADOM][1].
+It saves and restores ADOM game directories so you can restore a character back to a previous time if they die.

 [1]: http://en.wikipedia.org/wiki/Ancient_Domains_of_Mystery

 Usage
 -----

-Simple execute `adom-vault.py`.
+Simply execute `adom-vault.py`.

 Assumes that ADOM data saved at `~/.adom.data` and ADOM binary at `~/bin/adom`.